-When it comes to holiday dishes, it doesn’t get more classic than a ham with pineapple and cherries.
-Easter, Christmas, Thanksgiving… just about any holiday is better with glazed bake ham.
+When it comes to holiday dishes, it doesn’t get more classic than a brown sugar pineapple ham with cherries.
+Easter, Christmas, Thanksgiving… just about any holiday is better with glazed baked ham.

 Bone-In Ham vs Boneless Ham